top of page

 head bucket bed

-Supported by: Arts Council England, AHRC UK, Centre for Dance Research Coventry
+Supported by: Arts Council England, Arts and Humanities Research Council, Centre for Dance Research Coventry

 “vulnerable. playful. strong. moving.” (audience member)